How To Clean Lampshades

 ✔️

-You can dust a lampshade while it’s still in its normal position.
-Just turn off the lamp and let it cool first.
-However before you start intensive cleaning, make sure to do the following:
+You can dust a shade in place — just turn off the lamp and let it cool first.
+Before any deeper cleaning:

-• Unplug the lamp and allow it to cool completely
+• Unplug the lamp and let it cool completely

-• If possible, remove the lamp shade from the lamp
+• Remove the shade from the lamp if you can

-Pro Tip: Once your lampshades are clean, learn how to clean window blinds too!
+Pro Tip: once the shades are done, learn how to clean window blinds too.

 How to clean paper lampshades